quasilyte/go-ruleguard/README.md

 `ruleguard` parses [gorules](docs/gorules.md) during the start to load the rule set.
 Instantiated rules are then used to check the specified targets (Go files, packages).

-A rule is defined by a call to a special function: `Error`, `Warn`, `Info` or `Hint`.
+A rule definition starts from a call to a special function `Report` that takes a single string argument - a template for a report message on a successful match.
-The only difference is a severity of the report message.

-Such function takes a report message template string as well as a list of clauses.

-Right now we have these clauses:
-1. **match clause** contains a [gogrep](https://github.com/mvdan/gogrep) pattern that is used to match a part of a Go program.
+Second mandatory part is a `Matches` method call which contains a list of [gogrep](https://github.com/mvdan/gogrep) patterns that are used to match a relevant part of a Go program.
+If there is a match and all filter conditions are satisfied, a rule report is produced.

-2. **where clause** (optional) applies constraints to a match to decide whether its accepted or rejected.
+Above mentioned filter conditions can be added by a call to a `Where` method, which applies constraints to a match to decide whether its accepted or rejected.

 To learn more, check out the documentation and/or the source code.